nssamanta/plant-care-react-app/README.md

 4. **Get Your Credentials:**

-Base ID: Find this on your base's [API documentation page](https://airtable.com/developers/web/api/introduction).
+- Base ID: Find this on your base's [API documentation page](https://airtable.com/developers/web/api/introduction).
 It starts with app....

-Table Name: This will be Plants (or whatever you named it).
+- Table Name: This will be Plants (or whatever you named it).

-Personal Access Token: Create a new token on your [Airtable developer hub](https://airtable.com/create/tokens).
-Ensure it has the following scopes:
+- Personal Access Token: Create a new token on your [Airtable developer hub](https://airtable.com/create/tokens).
+Ensure it has the following scopes and that it has Access to your new Plant Care base:

-data.records:read
+  - data.records:read

-data.records:write
+  - data.records:write

-And ensure it has Access to your new Plant Care base.

 5. **Update .env.local:** Add your credentials to the .env.local file.